Italy, Spain help European shares open Q3 strongly

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Spain's IBEX and Italy's FTSE MIB, up 1.9 percent and 1.5 percent respectively, were the best performers among national indexes as better-than-expected manufacturing data supported the year-to-date laggards.
+Spain's IBEX and Italy's FTSE MIB, up 1.8 percent and 1.5 percent, respectively, were the best performers among national indexes as better-than-expected manufacturing data gave a boost to two of the region's year-to-date laggards.

+The broader FTSEurofirst 300 rose 0.9 percent to 1,162.28 points at the provisional close.
+The index has risen on the first day of each of the last seven quarters as central bank action to support the economy and stabilise markets fuelled a rally in stocks.

-Alan Higgins, UK chief investment officer for Coutts, which manages 30.8 billion pounds ($46.9 billion) worth of assets, said he had been increasing his equity holdings in recent weeks and had begun to take on stocks more reliant on economic growth.
+Alan Higgins, chief investment officer for Coutts UK, said he had been increasing his equity holdings in recent weeks and had begun to take on stocks more reliant on economic growth.

 "One thing we've had on for many years now is an income and quality bias," he said, referring to the market's consensus preference for high dividend yields and earnings security during the height of the financial crisis.

 "We're slowly changing that.
-So we're looking to buy financial ... and materials," he added.
+So we're looking to buy financials and materials," he added.

-"There is a sudden flight to safety that is wrong at the moment and that is a buying opportunity in my view."

-Coutts' Higgins said companies would be able to keep raising debt cheaply and make acquisitions, providing further support to equities.

-Nokia rose 3.7 percent in volume twice its-90-day average as the handset maker agreed to buy Siemens's stake in their networks' joint venture, in a deal largely backed by bank loans.
+Nokia rose 3.7 percent in brisk volume as the handset maker agreed to buy Siemens's stake in their networks joint venture for 1.7 billion euros ($2.2 billion), a valuation that analysts deemed attractive.
+(Reporting By Francesco Canepa; editing by Simon Jessop)

-Analysts at Liberum and Credit Suisse said the 1.7 billion euros ($2.2 billion) that Nokia will pay for the stake was an attractive valuation.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan